Obsidian-TTRPG-Community/Ironsworn-SRD-Markdown/Chapter 1/Momentum.md

 ## ![[Burning Momentum]]

 ## Resetting Momentum
 After you burn momentum, you must adjust your momentum track to your momentum reset value.
 The default reset is +2.
-This value may be lowered when your character suffers from a debility (page 36).
+This value may be lowered when your character suffers from a [[Debilities|debility]].
 Debilities are conditions such as wounded, shaken, or unprepared.
 They are marked on your character sheet as a result of a move or a narrative event.
 >[!tldr] Losing Momentum
 >- If you have one debility marked, your momentum reset is +1.
 >- If you have more than one debility marked, your momentum reset is 0.
 There is a box below the momentum track where you can record your current momentum reset.